 Turning Point Brands, Inc.

 Created from a leveraged buyout in the late 1980s, Turning Point Brands was at a crossroads.
 It had a portfolio of popular brands which included Zig-Zag cigarette papers and Beech-Nut chewing tobacco.
 But the company also had accumulated substantial debt.
 It was, in essence, working for the bankers as a substantial percentage of its cash flow went toward interest.
-Management pursued an initial public offering which would allow it to pursue a growth strategy through acquisitions and brand management.
+Management embarked on an initial public offering which would allow it to pursue a growth strategy through acquisitions and brand management.

 HOW WE HELPED: